stacks-network/stacks/README.md

 ## Introduction

 OneName is a decentralized identity system (DIS) with a user directory comprised of entries in a decentralized key-value store.
-OneName uses the Namecoin blockchain, but is compatible with any decentralized key-value store.
+The OneName protocol can use any decentralized key-value store for storing data.
+OneName currently uses the Namecoin blockchain as a key-value store, but any blockchain can be used.

-Users are added to the OneName directory via an entry into the key-value store, where the key is the username and the value is the profile.

-The OneName protocol provides formatting specs for usernames and profiles and defines conventions for OneName crawlers/explorers (which read the profile data from the key-value store and display it online), as well as apps built on top of the network.
+Users are added to the OneName directory via an entry into the key-value store, where the *key* is the username and the *value* is the profile data (in JSON format).
+The OneName protocol provides formatting specs for usernames and profiles and defines conventions for OneName crawlers/explorers (which read the profile data from the key-value store and display it online).
+There can be many apps built on top of OneName and the protocol provides specs and conventions for application developers.

 Nobody owns or controls OneName and users are in complete control of their data.
+Just like with Bitcoin a private key gives access to the Bitcoin account, with OneName a private key gives access to the OneName username and data.
+No one can modify user data without the private key for that specific username.
 OneName is open source, has a public design, and is for all to take part.

 ## Viewing Profiles

 Profiles may be viewed on any OneName profile explorer.

-The default explorer is hosted on onename.io, but developers may crawl the key-value store and set up their own explorer at any time.
+A default explorer is hosted on http://onename.io, but developers may crawl the key-value store and set up their own explorers.

 URL pattern for viewing a profile on onename.io: